Duns is a town in southeast Scotland, 50

 1517 - Antoine d'Arces

-/known as the White Knight, had his head cut
+/known as the White Knight, who worked for the

 its present location.